oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/new_developers.md

 Oscar is the innovative, next generation Computer Algebra System.
 The ultimate goal for Oscar is to compete with (and ideally beat) Magma and Sage in our areas of expertise.
-Oscar should be accessable, even for the youngest student who is familiar with these objects.
+Oscar should be accessible, even for the youngest student who is familiar with these objects.
 Oscar should follow general mathematical conventions to support the widest possible range of applications.